TypeScript Patterns That Come Up More Than You'd Think

 }

-Put assertNever(response) in the default case of your switch.
-If all variants are handled, the type of response in the default case is never (no possible values reach it), which satisfies the function.
-If a variant is unhandled, the type of response is the unhandled variant, which doesn't match never, and the compiler errors.
+Put assertNever(response) in the default case.
+All variants handled?
+The type in the default case is never (no values can reach it), which satisfies the function.
+A variant is unhandled?
+Its type doesn't match never, and the compiler errors.

 Template Literal Types

-TypeScript lets you build string types from combinations of other types.
-Sounds niche, but it's useful when you have structured string patterns.
+TypeScript can build string types from combinations of other types.
+Sounds niche.
+Useful when string patterns are structured.

 type Size = 'sm' | 'md' | 'lg';